At a Glance

 - Special Economic Zones in Africa: Comparing Performance and Learning from Global Experience (Thomas Farole)

-This resource elaborates on the costs and constraints of SEZ design and implementation in South Africa, otherwise referred to in this ...
+This resource elaborates the costs and constraints of the design and implementation of industrial development zones in South Africa.
+To that ...

 Exclusively focused on South Africa, this resource describes the approach of creating Special Economic Zones (SEZs) to accelerate economic ...